Strida Ball Joint Socket Explained

 10. Adjust the rear brake caliper and brake pads this link will help with understanding and adjusting the brakes on your Strida.
 Crimp a end cap onto the end of the brake cable, I will include one with the Strida Ball Joint Socket kit.
 Brake cable end caps are also available at you local bike shop.

 I hope this post will help to explain the Strida Ball Joint Socket and if you need to, help you replace it.
 There is a short cut if you find yourself with a dislocated ball joint socket in an emergency.
 Turn the Strida upside down, perfectly on a soft surface like a carpet so that you don’t scratch the paint, align the ball with the socket, put your foot on the stem, and push the ball joint back together.
-Here is a link to a video that demonstrates.

 Most important, if your Strida’s ball joint has been dislocated then it has been weakened.
 You can put it back together but for safety sake it would be good to replace it.
 The ball joint is inexpensive and as you can see not hard to replace.